-The students in the course will give a presentation on a selected topic.
+The students in the course will be divided into groups of 2 or 3 and each group will be responsible for giving a presentation on a selected topic.

-- You will select your own topic within Physics and/or Astronomy. - Each presentation should be 20 minutes long, including a few minutes at the end for questions. - You are free to choose the format of your presentation (chalk board, PowerPoint, etc.). - You should practice your presentation before giving it in class.
+- > You will select your own topic within Physics and/or Astronomy. - > Each presentation should be 20 minutes long, including a few minutes at the end for questions. - > You are free to choose the format of their presentation (chalk board, PowerPoint, etc.). - > You should practice your presentation before giving it in class.